 This will be a tough article to write, but someone needs to say this.
-If you are accused as a John Doe Defendant in a bittorrent lawsuit, your first step needs to be to make your identity online disappear.
+If you are accused as a John Doe Defendant in a IP address-based copyright infringement lawsuit, your first step needs to be to make your identity online disappear.

 I would use politically correct terminology such as “manage your online presence,” but simply quite frankly, “disappearing” yourself and making your online presence go away is probably the most effective thing that you can do in order to avert the attention of the copyright trolls to other John Doe Defendants.
 If they cannot find you online, then they will not know how to pressure you to pay them their extortion settlement amounts.